rjanapa/rjanapa/Dropbox.md

 <b>Workspace</b>: The user specify a folder as the workspace on their device.
 Any file/photo/folder placed in this folder will be uploaded to the cloud, and whenever a file is modified or deleted, it will be reflected in the same way in the cloud storage.

-<b>Metadata</b>: At a high level, one needs to store files and their metadata information like File Name, File Size, Directory, etc., and who this file is shared with.

-<b>Block Servers</b>: Servers that help the clients to upload/download files to Cloud Storage
+<b>Block Servers</b>: Servers that help the clients to upload/download files to Cloud Block Storage

 <b>Metadata Servers</b>: Servers that facilitate updating metadata about files and users.
 Metadata servers will keep metadata of files updated in a SQL or NoSQL database

+<b>Metadata DB</b>: At a high level, one needs to store files and their metadata information like File Name, File Size, Directory, etc., and who this file is shared with.

 <b>Synchronization Servers</b>: Synchronization mechanism to notify all clients whenever an update happens so they can synchronize their files.
-Synchronization servers handle the workflow of notifying all clients about different changes for synchronization.
+Synchronization Servers handle the workflow of notifying all clients about different changes for synchronization.

 <b>Component Design</b><br>